If you’re planning on eating sushi during your trip to Japan, make sure to keep this simple but essential sushi etiquette in mind.

 An omakase course menu is carefully thought out and planned in advance, depending on the season and other factors.

-Speaking of trusting the chef and his or her vision…
+Speaking of trusting the chef and their vision…

-It’s wise to let yourself be completely guided by the chef, and refrain from asking for extras like soy sauce or wasabi – unless they are presented as part of the dish.
+It’s wise to let yourself be completely guided by the chef, and refrain from asking for extras like shoyu (soy sauce) or wasabi – unless they are presented as part of the dish.

-If a particular piece is best with shoyu (soy sauce), or any other dipping sauce or extra, the chef will let you know.
+If a particular piece is best with shoyu, or any other addition, the chef should let you know.
 Otherwise, it’s usually safe to assume that the item is meant to be consumed just as it was presented to you.